ratwolfzero/Chladni_Figures/README.md

 >Symmetric geometries such as the square membrane (Lx = Ly) exhibit degenerate modes: distinct nodal patterns with different shapes but the same eigenfrequency — for example, the (3,5) and (5,3) modes.
 This degeneracy, a hallmark of symmetric geometries, enhances pattern variety in both this membrane simulation and real Chladni experiments.

 ![Chladni](images&Animation/membrane_slow.gif)
 >Animated 3D plot of free oscillation, showing the time-dependent displacement field $Z(x,y,t)$ of the degenerate modes (3,5) and (5,3), with cosine-only time dependence.
-The cosine term corresponds to the membrane starting at maximum height with zero initial velocity, producing stable nodal lines at $Z=0$ that align with the 2D plot.
-Negative antinodes appear darker.
+The cosine term corresponds to the membrane starting at maximum height with zero initial velocity, producing stable nodal lines at $Z=0$.
 Vibrations are amplified and slowed for visual clarity.

 ---